Sabarivasan-Velayutham/CodePulse_AI/README.md

 In modern software development, especially in financial and enterprise applications:
 - **Schema changes** can break production systems if not properly analyzed
 - **Code changes** have cascading effects that are difficult to track manually
+- **API contract changes** break microservices and frontend applications without warning
+- **Cross-team dependencies** are invisible - backend teams don't know which services consume their APIs
 - **Dependency analysis** is time-consuming and error-prone
 - **Risk assessment** lacks context-aware intelligence
-- **No unified view** of code-to-code and code-to-database relationships
+- **No unified view** of code-to-code, code-to-database, and API-to-consumer relationships

 ### Our Solution

 CodePulse AI provides:
 - ✅ **Automatic Detection**: Zero-config monitoring for PostgreSQL and MongoDB schema changes
+- ✅ **API Contract Analysis**: Detects breaking changes in REST/GraphQL/gRPC APIs across multiple repositories
+- ✅ **Cross-Repository Consumer Discovery**: Finds API consumers across different teams and repositories
 - ✅ **Real-time Analysis**: Event-driven architecture with instant notifications
 - ✅ **AI-Powered Insights**: Google Gemini 1.5 Flash for context-aware risk assessment
 - ✅ **Multi-Database Support**: Unified analysis for SQL (PostgreSQL) and NoSQL (MongoDB)